SpottyMatt/raspbian-stepmania-arcade/README.md

 I broke my Pi 3B by overlocking it too much, and it isn't stable anymore even with the overclocking configuration disabled.

-To automatically apply incluced, probably-OK overclock settings and **VOID YOUR WARRANTY**, run
+To automatically apply included, probably-OK overclock settings and **VOID YOUR WARRANTY**, run

 `make overclock-apply`